 stalling when suddenly going to full power.
 In addition, leaning out the high speed mixture with the greater value can overheat the engine and cause permanent damage.

 Why do the carburetor rebuild kits and the new carburetors come with the ML value set to 1.7mm?
 The answer is that rebuild kits that come from Asia and EU have a different ML diaphragm than the kits available in North America (but this is changing).
-The Asia/EU supplied diaphragm has a tang on it that fits nicely into the long end of the ML and it is about 1.0mm higher than the button in the kits we get here.
-As a result of the greater value of the tang type diaphragm, the ML needs to have a value of about 1.7mm – which is the default set by the Walbro gauge and the ML's supplied in kits both here and abroad.
+The Asia/EU supplied diaphragm has a tang on it that fits nicely into the long end of the ML and it is about 0.38mm higher than the button type in the kits we usually get in the U.S. As a result, the carburetors with the tang type diaphragm, need to have a ML value of 1.7mm – which is the default set by the Walbro gauge and the ML's supplied in kits both here and abroad.
 The diaphragm that comes with the kits sold in North America do not have a tang but a button.
 However, some US suppliers of WG8 parts supply kits with the tang type diaphragms.

 photo courtesy of Wind-Drifter.com